Call Mon-Sun:

 Medication Tapering

-Abruptly stopping your medication is rarely an effective approach and can, in some cases, cause psychosis and other dangerous withdrawal symptoms.
-We utilize methods for medication withdrawal such as direct tapering, pill cutting, medication crossover, substitution tapering, interposing withdrawal, and bridge medications.
+Abruptly stopping your medication especially in a non-medical environment is absolutely not recommended.
+Both drug use and drug withdrawal can result in psychosis and each requires specialized steps to safely treat.
+We utilize safe and gentle methods for medication withdrawal.
 Tapering is all about allowing the body the time it needs to adjust to each new dose until the medication can safely be eliminated from the system.

 Learn More About Medication Tapering